Matir/blog/_drafts/bluetooth-le-for-hackers-connections-and-attributes.md

     `0xA`, Value Handle `0x0007`, Value UUID `0x2A3D`)
     * Characteristic Value (Handle `0x0007`, UUID `0x2A3D`): String "Hello
       World"

+Note that the handle numbers are ordered, even if not sequential.
+This is required, as the ordering of handle numbers is the way in which groupings are organized by service and characteristic.
+Each characteristic declaration refers to the characteristic value by both handle and UUID.
+(It's not clear to me why the UUIDs are repeated, but they are.)

+## Summary & Next Steps ##

+This covers the actual protocol layers necessary to understand how to play around with and start assessing Bluetooth LE devices.
+In the next post, I'll look at the stock tools for interacting with Bluetooth LE and how to use them and make sense of the output compared to the protocol layers discussed here.

 ## References ##